rladies/meetup-presentations_frankfurt/2019-08-08_meetup05_code-together-part2/README.md

 * [lab data](https://github.com/NFilmann/RLadiesFRA/blob/master/labdata.csv)

 **Scripts**
-This [R script](https://github.com/NFilmann/RLadiesFRA/blob/master/Tidy.R) is an example of how we could clean these datasets.
+This [R script](https://github.com/NFilmann/RLadiesFRA/blob/master/Viz.R) is an example of potential plots created out of this data.

 **About the Presenter**